 Externally paced eccentric training, such as a metronome-paced tempo, is also an effective rehab tool.
 Decreased movement variability has been observed in tendinopathy, and aberrant tendon load from altered motor control is thought to lead to load accumulation in a specific region.
 Externally paced training has been shown to increase drive to the muscle and restore movement variability.

-Video 4: Externally paced squat (4-1-1-1) Adjusting to the external tempo creates some rep-to-rep variability, which is important in addressing cortical inhibition associated with pain and injury.
+Video 4: Externally paced split squat (4-1-1-1) Adjusting to the external tempo creates some rep-to-rep variability, which is important in addressing cortical inhibition associated with pain and injury.

 A sure win